vspandey/PythonOOP/Readme.md

 In Python, a class is a blueprint for creating objects.
 When an object is created, Python allocates memory for the object and its attributes.
 Each object has a unique memory address.
 Python uses a dynamic memory allocation system and garbage collection to manage memory efficiently.

 When you pass an object to a function, it is passed by reference, meaning the function receives a reference to the original object, not a copy.
 This allows the function to modify the object's attributes directly, reflecting changes outside the function scope.

+## Access Modifiers

+Python do not provide access modifier as it trusts on "enablement" not "restrictions".
+Any varibale is **public**
+if you add one underscore in a variable name, the you make it **non-public**

+**name mangline** when you add 2 underscore in front ONLY, then no one can access using the variable name outside of the class.
+But can access using \_CLASSNAME\_\_variableName from any where.